You create farms using the Farms page.

 Computerscontainer for VMs.
 Your Active Directory might have this default container redirected to an organizational unit class container.

-Run Once Script (Optional) Location of a script that you want run in the farm's server VMs after the VM creation process.Note: The script should end with a reboot step to reboot the VM.
+Run Once Script (Optional) Location of a script that you want run in the farm's VMs after the VM creation process.Note: The script should end with a reboot step to reboot the VM.
 A sample reboot line as a Windows command is:

 shutdown /r /t 0

 The script is run after the Microsoft Windows System Preparation (Sysprep) process.
-When the system creates a server VM for the farm, the VM starts up and completes the Sysprep process in the Windows operating system.
+When the system creates a VM for the farm, the VM starts up and completes the Sysprep process in the Windows operating system.
 When the Sysprep process completes, the agent in the VM reaches out to do the domain join.
 At the same time, the agent gets the script path you specify here.
 The agent sets the

 Windows RunOncepath (

-System run once) and then restarts the server VM.
+System run once) and then restarts the VM.
 On the next restart, the system logs in to the Windows operating system using the local administrator account and runs the script.

 Azure Resource Tags